aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 This will add a new `php web page` debug configuration settings left pane.

 Type in a name for this configuration in the right side pane.
-I type the laravel project name.
+I type the Laravel project name.

 The server dropdown in the right side panel will need to select a server that we must setup.